SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta2 Electric Boogaloo.md

 # 198
 >>5734
 >>5726
-The CSS selector should be this so it also includes the title and post count: [code].catalogCell div, .catalogCell p[/code]
+The CSS selector should be this so it also includes the title and post count: ```cpp .catalogCell div, .catalogCell p```

 # 199
 >>5742